wenzeslaus/g.remote/README.md

 parameter and scripts (or some actual tool) to manage the containers.
 Management of the data should be improved overall to set right permissions on the mounted volume and manage the rights in a fine way to protect data shared between users.
+Another improvement is to use PostgreSQL to store attributes of vector maps.

 In comparison to passwords, SSH keys can be much more easier and secure but are harder to setup with Docker.
 They should be